JAmwenya/alx-higher_level_programming/0x00-python-hello_world/README.md

 12. Compile - a script that compiles a Python script file

-13. ByteCode -> Python #1 - python function that disassembles functions
+13. ByteCode -> Python #1 - write a python function that when disassembled results to 98 as a constant,a & b as variables, has a power and an add operator and a return value